Essays Prompts

 1. Perspective response

 We believe a wide range of viewpoints, beliefs, and lived experiences are essential to making Duke a vibrant and meaningful living and learning community.
-Feel free to share with us anything in this context that might help us better understand you and what you might bring to our community.
+Feel free to share with us anything in this context that might help us better understand you and what you might bring to our community.2.
+Intellectual experience

-Tell us about an experience in the past year or two that reflects your imagination, creativity, or intellect.
+Tell us about an experience in the past year or two that reflects your imagination, creativity, or intellect.3.
+Beliefs & values

 We believe there is benefit in sharing and sometimes questioning our beliefs or values; who do you agree with on the big important things, or who do you have your most interesting disagreements with?
-What are you agreeing or disagreeing about?
+What are you agreeing or disagreeing about?4.
+Orientation, identity, expression

 Duke’s commitment to inclusion and belonging includes sexual orientation, gender identity, and gender expression.
-Feel free to share with us more about how your identity in this context has meaning for you as an individual or as a member of a community.
+Feel free to share with us more about how your identity in this context has meaning for you as an individual or as a member of a community.5.
+Being different

 We recognize that not fully “fitting in” a community or place can sometimes be difficult.
 Duke values the effort, resilience, and independence that may require.
 Feel free to share with us circumstances where something about you is different and how that’s influenced your experiences or identity.